hadirkhan10/chisel3-wiki/Muxes-and-Input-Selection.md

 Mux(c1, a, Mux(c2, b, Mux(..., default)))
 ```

-However, this is not necessary since Chisel also provides the built-in \code{MuxCase}, which implements that exact feature.
+However, this is not necessary since Chisel also provides the built-in `MuxCase`, which implements that exact feature.
 `MuxCase` is an n-way `Mux`, which can be used as follows:

 ```scala